dmhuehol/ASOS-Tools/README.md

 **dates** contains strings of all the days where the input codes occurred
 **exactTimes** stores the exact dates and times of all observations as datestrings
 **exactDatenums** stores the exact dates and times of all observations as datenums
+Note that **weatherCodeSearch** DOES work on the composite structures created by **ASOSimportManyFiveMin**.
+For example, for a composite structure u with data from stations KISP and KHWV, one could use the following command to find all snow observations from KISP in the structure:
+[dates,exactTimes,exactDatenums] = **weatherCodeSearch**('SN',u.KISP)

  # Finding ASOS Stations
  There are many, many ASOS stations around the US, and finding the best one(s) for one's purposes can be difficult.
 The Federal Aviation Administration keeps [a zoomable map](https://www.faa.gov/air_traffic/weather/asos/) of ASOS/AWOS stations by state.
 Note that only ASOS 5-minute stations, denoted by gray placemarks on this map, are supported by the code in this repository.
 Some common ASOS stations used by our Environment Analytics group are listed below.